etiennecollin/ift4055/report/main.typ

 computationally intensive.
 However, it is worth noting that while this approach requires significant initial investment in terms of computational resources, it has the potential to reduce costs in the long term by spreading these expenses across future evaluations, making it a more efficient alternative over time.
+As an example, once trained, getting a prediction and its uncertainty out of the GP only takes a few seconds.
+This is much faster than sampling oracles such as the one mentioned in the abstract, which take around 100 million CPU hours to produce a single sample.

 Future works should focus on optimizing the training process to reduce computational overhead and determine a threshold at which our proposed approach becomes more efficient than traditional methods.
-Given more time, one of the first things to do would be to tweak the GFN and let it train on a few hundred examples of the same class of problems.
+Given more time, the first things to do would be to tweak the GFN and let it train on a few hundred examples of the same class as the tackled problems.
 Moreover, GFNs are still in their infancy and not as well understood as other types of models.
 As time passes and they become more common, researched and documented, it is possible that new training objectives, or entirely new training techniques, will be developed that could improve the performance of the model.
 This is an exciting prospect, as it could lead to even more efficient and effective models.

 Overall, our methodology demonstrates significant potential in the field of probabilistic data analysis by combining a GP surrogate model with a novel